Travel

 FQF via MSY:

-- The new, larger New Orleans International Airport, or MSY, is now open at 1 Terminal Drive in Kenner, LA.
-If you last visited the Crescent City prior to November 2019, be prepared for some changes, including the new MSY’s vastly expanded restaurant options and a dedicated pickup spot for ride app users (Level 1 outside Baggage Claim between doors 9 and 11).
+• The newly renovated New Orleans International Airport, or MSY, is now open at 1 Terminal Drive in Kenner, LA.
+If you visited the Crescent City prior to November 2019, be prepared for some changes, including the new MSY’s vastly expanded restaurant options and a dedicated pickup spot for ride app users (Level 1 outside Baggage Claim between doors 9 and 11).

 FQF via CAR: